Twitter Friendship Data Six Degrees

 How far does a Twitter user have to roam before they meet a follower of their own?
 Apparently, not that far.
 We discovered it only takes 3.32 steps to find someone who is following you (with a standard deviation of 1.25 friendship distances).
 This means, if you trace your friends, and their friends and so on, in 3.32 steps on average you will discover a follower of your own.
 This means, there are many small, circular connections on Twitter.

 Sysomos created the Twitter network by connecting users with their friends.
-These twitter users were extracted from the large database of conversations we use for our social media monitoring and analytics offerings MAP and Heartbeat.
+The Twitter Friendship data was extracted from users extracted from the large database of conversations we use for our social media monitoring and analytics offerings MAP and Heartbeat.
 We examined 5.2 billion friendship connections on the Twitter network.
 Based on our analysis of this network, we discovered how connected the users are to each other.